Flamboyant (Big L song)

-"Flamboyant" is a song by American rapper and songwriter Big L. It appears as the tenth track on his second and final studio album The Big Picture, posthumously released.
+"Flamboyant" is a song by American rapper and songwriter Big L. It appears as the tenth track on his second studio album The Big Picture, posthumously released.
 It was his fifth released and first posthumous single.
 It topped the US Rap charts, while it peaked at number 39 on the US R&B charts.

 Release

 The single topped the US Rap charts on June 24, 2000 and stayed there for three weeks, then spending 28 weeks on the charts.
 It also spent fourteen weeks on the US R&B charts.